Burton Adventist Academy

 Burton Adventist Academy is a co-educational private Christian school in Arlington, Texas, United States.
 It covers the grades from pre-kindergarten through twelfth grade.
 Burton is associated with the Seventh-day Adventist Church and is part of the Seventh-day Adventist education system.
 It offers a basic high school diploma, advanced diploma, and honors diploma.

-Curriculum

-The school curriculum consists primarily of the standard courses taught at college preparatory schools across the world.
-All students are required to take classes in the core areas of English, Basic Sciences, Mathematics, a Foreign Language, and Social Sciences.
+Also Burton is great school.
+The school dose the same thing for pe every day.
+And you are not allowed to go to the bathroom twice in a period.
+It’s a great school.

 Spiritual aspects

 All students take religion classes each year that they are enrolled.